-3.1.1 The 23/24 Local Government Finance Settlement was received on 19th December following the Chancellors Autumn Statement at the end of November.
-This has now been finalised with no changes to the overall amounts for Rutland.
+- 3.1.1 The 23/24 draft Local Government Finance Settlement was received on 19th December following the Chancellors Autumn Statement at the end of November.
 The Settlement covered 23/24 only although it is our expectation that 24/25 will essentially be a rollover settlement, with the overall funding envelope set at the Autumn Statement.
-There are still however some issues that Ministers have not yet finalised for 2024/25.
+There are still however some issues that Ministers have not yet finalised for 2024/25. - 3.1.2 The Settlement is much more positive than was expected at the start of

-3.1.2 The Settlement is much more positive than was expected at the start of 2022.
+2022.
 It is the best cash-terms settlement for local government in well over a decade but also less-good in real terms.
 The Government defines the amount of core funding that councils have available as "spending power".
 Our Core Spending Power is increasing by 7%, £2.674m.
 After a year when inflation rates reached a peak of nearly 10%, the pay settlement amounted to just under 6.5% and demand for services continued to rise, it was much needed.
 The Council's experience in the last 12 months is that doing "Council business" is more costly than it ever has been.
 Against this backdrop an increase in the Council's Spending Power of 7% still falls below the 12 month inflation rate of 9.3% (November 2022).